datakurre/phantomrobot/README.rst

 Selenium keywords
 =================

-My secret goal is to provide full and fully tested set of keywords available in Robot Framework SeleniumLibrary_.
-Unfortunately, it may take some time for me to find enough free time to get that completed.
+My secret goal was to provide full and fully tested set of keywords available in Robot Framework SeleniumLibrary_.
+Unfortunately, it would hava takent too much time for me to get that completed.

 .. _SeleniumLibrary: http://code.google.com/p/robotframework-seleniumlibrary/

-Meanwhile, you a free to either help or implement your own custom keywords, e.g. for testing your custom JavaScript-dependent features directly.
+You are free to either help or implement your own custom keywords, e.g. for testing your custom JavaScript-dependent features directly.

 Implemented SeleniumLibrary-keywords: